-The above tables exclude 150,000 shares of common stock to be sold by the selling stockholder to new investors in this offering.
+The above tables exclude 150,000 shares of common stock to be sold by the selling stockholder to new investors in this offering and assume no exercise of any outstanding stock options.
 In addition, the table includes 455,490 shares of treasury stock previously repurchased by us.

-The above tables also assume no exercise of any outstanding stock options.
 As of July 31, 2003, there were options outstanding to purchase 1,223,890 shares of common stock at a weighted average exercise price of \$8.31 per share.
 To the extent that any options that are outstanding or that will be issued in the future are exercised, purchasers of the common stock in this offering may incur further dilution.
 See "Capitalization" and "Management - Employee Equity Incentive Plans - Amended and Restated 2003 Incentive Stock Option Plan."